zhangxudongsteven/datasciencecoursera/README.md

 # datasciencecoursera
-it's a test project, used to test the connection between client and server.
+it's a r project, used to challenge the data science work on Coursera.